thisishuey/project-phoenix/source/architecture-notes.md

     - What are we trying to solve and when
     - Use these as a reference
     - Something to anchor our work around
-- What is GoSpace using
+- What is GoSpace using?
 - CDC - Change Data Capture?
 - Need pain points and when we are planning to solve them
 - Data out of Kafka joined temporally and write to multiple sources